dhutapratama/docs/validation.md

 <a name="manual-customizing-the-error-messages"></a>
 ### Customizing The Error Messages

-If needed, you may provide custom error messages that a validator instance should use instead of the default error messages provided by Laravel.
+If needed, you may provide custom error messages that a validator instance should use instead of the default error messages provided by Lets.
 There are several ways to specify custom messages.
 First, you may pass the custom messages as the third argument to the `Validator::make` method:

     $validator = Validator::make($input, $rules, $messages = [
         'required' => 'The :attribute field is required.',